 The amount of employee remuneration, and directors' and supervisors' remuneration were estimated based on profit before tax, net of the amount of the remuneration, and multiplied by the rule of Company's Article of Association.
-The above remuneration were included in the operating expenses of the years ended December 31, 2021 and 2020.
+The above remuneration were included in the operating expenses of the years ended December 31, 2022 and 2021.
 The differences between the actual distributed amounts as determined by the Board of Directors and those recognized in the financial statements, if any, shall be accounted for as changes in accounting estimates and recognized in profit or loss in the following year.

-For the year ended December 31, 2021 and 2020 the Company accrued and recognized its employee remuneration amounting to \$28,503 thousand and \$31,820 thousand, and its directors' and supervisors' remuneration amounting to \$9,121 thousand and \$10,182 thousand, respectively.
+For the years ended December 31, 2022 and 2021 the Company accrued and recognized its employee remuneration amounting to \$32,969 thousand and \$28,503 thousand, and its directors' and supervisors' remuneration amounting to \$10,550 thousand and \$9,121 thousand, respectively.
 There were no differences between the actual distributed amounts as determined by the Board of Directors and those recognized in the financial statements.